 And that means the portfolio is still on schedule to achieve its 30-year one million pound goal:

-Recent purchases, sales and the benefits of stoic equanimity
+Recent purchases, sales and the benefits of Stoic equanimity

 If you’ve been reading this blog for more than a few months, you’ll know that I have a long-established policy of buying or selling exactly one company each month.

-This steady approach allows me take profits on winners, weed out losers and replace both with even better companies at even lower prices (hopefully).
+This steady approach allows me to take profits on winners, weed out losers and replace both with even better companies at even lower prices (hopefully).